FreeCAD/FreeCAD-documentation/wiki/Arch_API.md

 #### <img src="images/type_method.svg" style="width:16px;"> makeSectionView <small>(section, name='View')</small>

-Creates a Drawing view of the given Section Plane
+OBSOLETE
-    in the active Page object (a new page will be created if none exists
+    makeSectionView(section) : Creates a Drawing view of the given Section Plane in the active Page object (a new page will be created if none exists